 (Pyloric Stenosis Repair; Pyloromyotomy)

+Pyloroplasty is surgery to make the pylorus opening wider.
 The pylorus is the opening between the stomach and the intestines.
-A pyloroplasty is a surgery to make the pylorus opening wider.

 Prior to Procedure

-The anesthesia will be given.
-When your child is asleep, an incision will be made in the abdomen.
+Several small incisions will be made in the abdomen.
 Surgical tools will be inserted through these incisions.
 An incision will be made in the muscle of the pylorus.
 The pylorus will then be sewn back together in a wider shape.
 The incisions will be closed with stitches or staples.
 A bandage will be placed over the area.

 At the Hospital